jhlagado/firth/README.md

 ### Hardware requirements

-Firth is design to be run in ROM of a Z80 computer board like the TEC-1.
+Firth is designed to be run in ROM of a Z80 computer board like the TEC-1.
 It could also be easily adapted to run on similar systems such as [Grant Searle's 7-chip Z80 computer](http://zx80.netai.net/grant/z80/SimpleZ80.html) and the [RC2014 Z80 single-board computer](https://rc2014.co.uk/).

 To run Firth on a TEC-1 it some requires additional hardware to expand the memory and run the serial interface. **TODO: details of this additional hardware.** Firth is designed to run using a Motorola 6850 ACIA serial chip mapped to ports `$80` and `$81` (or `0x80` and `0x81`) as per the hardware arrangement designed by Grant Searle.
 See the circuit diagram below and note how the 6850 ACIA chip is wired up.
 ![Grant Searle's serial interface](searle.gif)